The Singles Network Ministries

 —Jennifer T., Lincoln, NE, Never-Married/Engaged, over 40

-My friends and my family.
+My friends and family.
 I am thankful for the many friends I have made at church, in my singles group, and even in my neighborhood.
 My family has also been supportive.

-—Bob L., Jacksonville, Fl, Widower, over 60
+—Bob L., Jacksonville, FL, Widower, over 60

 —Jacob M., Oklahoma City, OK, Never-married, Young Adult